-REQUEST FOR QUALIFICATIONS FY 2022 COLOR THE CURB: SCHOOL SAFETY GRANT PROGRAM
+REQUEST FOR APPLICATIONS FY 2023 COLOR THE CURB: SCHOOL SAFETY GRANT PROGRAM

-The District of Columbia Commission on the Arts and Humanities (CAH), in partnership with the District of Department of Transportation (DDOT), seeks District-based artists experienced in large-scale exterior murals, youth engagement, and community-based projects to design and install ground murals in the intersections near three schools in Ward 7 of Washington, DC.
+The District of Columbia Commission on the Arts and Humanities (CAH), in partnership with the District of Department of Transportation (DDOT), and District of Columbia Public Schools (DCPS), seeks District-based artists experienced in large-scale exterior murals, youth engagement, and community-based projects to design and install ground murals in the intersections near four schools in Washington, DC.
 Selected artists will be awarded grant funds to be used for design, materials, fabrication, installation, personnel, and project management.